officialgio/Messenger-Bot/README.md

     <img width="300" src="./mscbot/images/bot.png">
 </p>

-<h1 align="center">LocalStorage</h1>
+<h1 align="center">Messenger Bot</h1>

 <div align="center">
-A program that stores rolling Students Data into the Local Storage </br></br>
+A program that allows you to chat with a bot (me) </br></br>
 </div>

-### 📊 Project idea: Full Stack Development Begginer Demo
+### 📲 Project idea: Messenger APp

 ## 🌟 Features/Concepts Learned

-- 💻 2 Front-end Pages
+- 💻 HTML display as screen/mobile
-- 📊 Backend using Dev Tools (Inspect Element) and the Local Storage Method
+- 📊 learned how to refer using jQuery.
-- 💻 Implementation of Students and displaying them in the UI
+- 💻 Implementation of chats in the UI.
-- 🗄 Inserting `Keys/Values` into the Local Storage
-- 💻 Converting strings and arrays using the `.JSON` method.
+- 🖱 Learned css concepts.
+(Hide/show chat, message pop up)
+- ⏰ Add current time to chat.
-- ➕ Appending elements
+- ➕ Learned appending elements
-- 🔀 Storing Arrays/Objects and returning them into a String.
+- 💬 learned how to let bot display a message.
+- 💬 Learned how to let the user input display as a message.

 ## 📂 Technologies Used